All The Father’s Children

 I must admit that western themed books aren’t usually my thing, but the series and the characters have captivated me as I watch them grow and develop in each book.
 The Father Jericho series is absolutely worth taking the time to read!

-Have you started reading the Father Jericho series yet?
+Have you started reading the All The Father’s Children in the Father Jericho series yet?
 Come on in and let me tell you all about it!

 About All The Father’s Children